lmfit/uncertainties/doc/user_guide.rst

 the :ref:`Technical Guide <classes>`.

 The various independent contributions to an uncertainty can be directly obtained.
-This is made easier when the variables are tagged:
+This information is more easily usable when the variables are tagged:

   >>> u = ufloat((1, 0.1), "u variable")  # Tag
   >>> v = ufloat((10, 0.1), "v variable")